Easily File an HOA Complaint Form That'll Get Taken Seriously

 • Your complaints

 If the form needs notarized, locate a notary public and sign in their presence.
 You can find one at your town office, the courthouse, or most sizable banks.
-Ensure to carry your legal identification.
+Ensure to carry your identification.
 Usually, a current state-issued ID or passport will do.

 If you filled the form online, send it by mail to your state address or the specified place.
 Also, provide a copy of the letter you submitted to the HOA.
 Keep a duplicate for your records and send the complaint form by certified mail with the required return receipt.